Animal Class: Mammals

 Weight: Male 330 to 550 pounds; Female 260 to 400 pounds

-Life Span: 15 years; up to 30 years in captivity
+Life Span: 15 years in the wild

 Diet: Wild: Hunts medium to large animals including giraffe, buffalo, zebra, wildebeest, warthogs, antelopes, and gazelles.